 Integrated Multi Agency Arrangements, Referral Pathways and Resources

-There is a core specialist team that includes a HD Clinical Lead, HD Specialist, Allied Health Professional staff, psychologist, psychiatrist and neuropsychologist that coordinates the symptom management of each person with HD.
+There are core specialist services that include an HD Clinical Lead, HD Specialist, allied health professional staff, psychologist, psychiatrist, rehabilitation and neuropsychologist that coordinates the symptom management of each person with HD.
 Client facing staff should ideally remain consistent, providing continuity of support over time.

 The Physician’s Guide to HD provides clear guidance on symptom management, including movement/motor (p39), cognitive (p51) & mental health/psychiatric symptoms (p63).